CONVENIENTLY LOCATED TO SERVE BOSTON

 - The incisions for eyelid surgery will be hidden within your natural eyelid creases or done inside the lid.

-- Excess skin will be removed, and depending on the patients individual needs and goals, fat deposits will be repositions or removed, and muscles and tissue will be tightened.
+- Excess skin will be removed, and depending on the patient’s individual needs and goals, fat deposits will be repositioned or removed, and muscles and tissue will be tightened.

-- Results will be revealed gradually while you heal and the swelling and bruising of the procedure goes down.
+- Results will be revealed gradually while you heal and the swelling and bruising of the procedure go down.

 As with any surgical procedure, there are risks.
 It is important to know these risks and discuss them as well as any questions or concerns you may have with your Plastic Surgeon.
 Following the procedure, you will have certain restrictions to adhere to as you heal.
 If you experience any chest pain or shortness of breath, you would seek medical attention right away.